theWhiteWulfy/personal-site/src/pages/faqs/my-process.md

 In general, the more risk an organization faces if they get their project wrong, the more likely they are to allocate a bigger budget and hire a large agency.
 For some businesses, this might be overkill.

 ## Appropriate solution : Me

 Best of both worlds.

-I serve startups and small to medium-sized businesses who need big-picture thinking to shape their graphic design.
+I serve startups and small to medium-sized businesses who need big-picture thinking to shape their web design.
 In other words, I'll look not only at your “tree,” but the forest where it’s growing.
 But I also believe in doing only what’s practical to get you to the next step.
 I value working quickly and efficiently.
 I want your investment in good design to start having immediate impact.
 I believe I can help make your organization more recognizable and admired.